dZillmer/humphreysBus/README.md

 With a solid idea of what the data looked like, I then set about building some basic SimPy simulations to model the existing route.
 My basic workflow, as seen across the `busSimulation.py` file iterations (before I began to use Git for version control!), was:
 - clean, explore, and analyze data (as seen above)
 - identify a metric for success (i.e., in this case, we considered average transit time)
-- use data to build ``oriented demand'' data per stop
+- use data to build "oriented demand" data per stop
 - use Poisson random variables calibrated off data to estimate basic simulation inputs
 - verify simulation works by comparing it to reality
 - calculate current route metrics